eclipse-kura/kura/_posts/config/2017-05-04-device-information.md

 A detailed description of this tab is presented in the [Command Service](../builtin/command-service.html) page.

 ## System Logs
-The **System Logs** tab allows displaying system logs in real-time if a component that implements `LogProvider` API is installed and running on the system.
-This section also provides a way to download a compressed file containing all the relevant log files from the gateway, which is always visible.
-A reference `LogProvider` is implemented in the bundle `org.eclipse.kura.log.filesystem.provider` which creates two log providers at startup; one that reads from `/var/log/kura.log` and the other that reads from `/var/log/kura-audit.log`.
+The **System Logs** tab allows to download a compressed file containing all the relevant log files from the gateway.

-The collected logs are stored in a cache server-side and are collected from the point in time where the log providers get attached to the UI (usually, from the login or after a refresh of the browser's window).
-When the section "System Logs" is accessed, the new log entries are polled from the server's cache and stored client-side.

 The download button creates and downloads a compressed file with the following items:

  - all the files in /var/log or the the content of the folder defined by the kura.log.download.sources property;
  - the content of the journal for the Kura process (kura-journal.log);
  - the content of the journal for the whole system (system-journal.log).

+In addition to this feature, the page also allows the real-time displaying of system logs, if the framework has the availability of one or more components that  implement the `LogProvider` API.
+A reference implementation of the `LogProvider` API is provided in the  `org.eclipse.kura.log.filesystem.provider` bundle.
+This bundle exposes in the framework a factory that can be used to read filesystem files.
+By default, Eclipse Kura creates two log providers at startup: one that reads from `/var/log/kura.log` and the other that reads from `/var/log/kura-audit.log`

 ![]({{ site.baseurl }}/assets/images/config/DeviceSystemLogs.png)